harshil1277/Tic-Tac-Toe/README.md

 If all 9 squares are filled and neither player has 3 in a row, the game is considered a Tie.

-The expert artificial intelligence (AI) will play a perfect game.
-Try your best to Tie it for as long as you can!

 ## ZERO-SUM GAME
 Tic-Tac-Toe is a zero-sum game, which means that if both players are playing their best, the game will end in a Tie.
 However, if you learn how to play tic-tac-toe and master some simple strategies, then you'll be able to not only play, but to win the majority of the time.